Prosperous-Dibakoane/Prosperous-Dibakoane/README.md

 ---

 <p align="center">
-  💡 *“Keep learning.
+  💡 Keep learning.
 Keep building.
-The future is written in code.”*
+The future is written in code.
 </p>